Symposium ISEE 2017

-We organised a symposium on EPHT as part of the 29th Annual Scientific Conference of the International Society of Environmental Epidemiology held in Sydney, Australia from 24 – 28 September 2017.
+We organized a symposium on EPHT as part of the 29th Annual Scientific Conference of the International Society of Environmental Epidemiology held in Sydney, Australia from 24 – 28 September 2017.
 The theme for the 29th Conference was “Healthy places, healthy people – where are the connections”.

 Symposium: Environmental Public Health Tracking: Approaches and Tools for Advancing the Goals of Healthy Places and People